janisaiad/DeNN-NTK/refs/wk13-ntk-transformers-mmnn/ideas.md

-there is also the 1st eigenvector issue faire attentino au fait que ce ne soit pas le resnet qui enlève tout l'aspect optimization landscape notationnal issues: beaucoup mieuxa vec mes notations
+there is also the 1st eigenvector issue faire attentino au fait que ce ne soit pas le resnet qui enlève tout l'aspect optimization landscape notationnal issues: beaucoup mieuxa vec mes notations explain in the ntk where every term comes from

+great insight, layer norm do nothing for normes vectors, especially becaue they are already normes

+see if transformers also have this RMT result for wigner ratio spacings